PapaAmu/Final_PLP_Project/README.md

 ## Contact

 For questions or support, please contact [realtee.lukhele@gmail.com](mailto:realtee.lukhele@gmail.com).
+Please note this project may have some slight issues due to some missing code blocks, I was runnng out of time for submission.
+However, you can contact me directly to address any challenges.
+WhatsApp : +276403 8888 3